syncfusion-content/windowsforms-docs/WindowsForms/datetimepickeradv/Creating-DateTimePickerAdv.md

 ### Custom format

-You can create your own format style using format characters using CustomFormat.
+You can give custom format styles using `CustomFormat` property.

-#### To Display the custom format

-1. Set the [Format](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DateTimePickerAdv~Format.html) property to DateTimePickerFormat.Custom.
-2. Set the `CustomFormat` property to a format string.

 {% tabs %}
 {% highlight C# %}